silaspe/maths/docs/group_theory.md

 #### my assignment this week (well, two weeks)

-It all starts with having a finite group $G$ and it's center $C$, but often we'll just take $C$ to be an abelian group.
+It all starts with having a finite group $G$ and it's center $C$, but often we'll just take $C$ to be an Abelian group.

 The assignment is, given that the size of $C$ is divisible by prime number $p$, to prove that there's an element of $C$ of order $p$.